gradle/guides/README.md

     cd guides
     ./create-gs-guide 'Creating Java Projects' 49

-    # The command above will create a directory named gs-creating-java-projects
+    # The command above will create a directory named creating-java-projects
-    cd gs-creating-java-projects
+    cd creating-java-projects

     # Review the newly-created guide, make sure everything looks correct

     # Create a GitHub repository for the guide (assumes `hub` is installed and aliased to `git`)
-    git create gradle-guides/gs-creating-java-projects
+    git create gradle-guides/creating-java-projects
     git push --set-upstream origin master